 The results may now be summed up.
-We are the mono-

-organised worker in the country; but we must not forget for a moment that we are surrounded by elements foreign to our class, and that these elementary forces do not diminish, but will multiply and become politically more enlightened.
-They possess the form of legal organisation.
+We are the monopoly Party in our country.
+We gather together in our ranks every organised worker in the country; but we must not forget for a moment that we are surrounded by elements foreign to our class, and that these elementary forces do not diminish, but will multiply and become politically more enlightened.
+They do not possess the form of legal organisation.
 Petty-bourgeois intelligence will also grow on the soil provided by the development of industry, of the works and factories, and of trade.
-All these pettybourgeois elements, finding no open means of expression in any social organisation, are naturally endeavouring to further their aims through the medium of our Party itself.
-The petty-bourgeois elements, in exercising this pressure upon our Party, naturally seek the weakest link in the chain, and as naturally they find this weakest link where people have entered the Party without being assimilated to it, and are possessed by a secret conviction. leaving them no peace, that they are more in the right than the Party, and that it is mere narrow-mindedness on the part of the Party, mere conservatism, tradition, and adherence to this or that clique in leading positions, which prevents the Party from learning from its real saviours, such as comrade Trotzky
+All these pettybourgeois elements, finding no open means of expression in any eocial organisation, are naturally endeavouring to further their aims through the medium of our Party itself.
+The petty-bourgeois elements, in exercising this pressure upon our Party, naturally seek the weakest link in the chain, and as naturally they find this weakest link where people have entered the Party without being assimilated to it, and are possessed by a secret conviction, leaving them no peace, that they are more in the right than the Party, and that it is mere narrow-mindedness on the part of the Park, mere conservatism, tradition, and adherence to this or that clique in leading positions, which prevents the Party from learning from its real saviours, such as comrade Trotzky.

-It is with great regret that I state this, and the whole Party will echo this regret, but it has to be said.
-Comrade Protzky has become the channel through which the elementary forces of the petty bourgeoisie find their way into our Party.
-The whole character of his advances, and his whole historical past, show this to be the case.
+is with great regret that I state this, and the whole Party will echo this regret, but it has to be said: Comrade Trotzky has become the channel through which the elementary forces of the petty-bourgeoisie find their way into our Party.
+The whole character of his advances, and his whole historical past; show this to be the case.
 In his contentions against the Party he has already become a symbol, all over the country, for everything directed against our Party.
-This is a fact which itels most important for comrade Trotzky to grasp.
-If he will grasp this and draw the necessary conclusions, then everything can be made good again.
-Whether he wants it or not (and assuredly he does not want it; he has become, for all who regard communism as their greatest enemy, a symbol for emancipation from the thrall of the Communist Party.
+This is a fact which it is most important for comrade Trotzky to grasp, if he will grasp this and draw the necessary conclusions, then everything can be made good again.
+Whether he wants it or not (and assuredly he does not want it) he has become, for all who regard communism as their greatest enemy, a symbol for emancipation from the thrall of the Communist Party.
 This is the regrettable but perfectly inevitable conclusion of all who are accustomed to judge political events from the standpoint of actual analysis of class relations, and not from the standpoint of mere words.

-I am aware that in Moscow, a city particularly receptive for all manner of rumours, "perfectly reliable" information is already being spread abroad to the effect that, firstly, comrade frotzky's book has been prohibited, and secondly, that Trotzky's exclusion from the Party is contemplated and Trotzky himself is no longer in Moscow All this is naturally mere gossip.
-It has not occurred to anybody to prohibit comrade Trotzky's book; no single member of the UC has raised the question of any reprisals against comrade Trotzky Reprisals, expulsion, and the like would not enlighten anybody, but would on the contrary render enlightenment more difficult and at the same time give opportunities to those brewers of confusion who would tikes to sow the seeds of schism in the Party, and prevent the real fundamentals of Bolshevism being explained in their differentiation from Trotzkyism; and it is this explanation which is of fundamental importance at present.
+I am aware that in Mescow, a city particularly receptive for all manner of rumours, "perfectly reliable" information is already being spread abroad to the effect that, lirstly, comrade Trotzky's book has been prohibited, and secondly, that Trotzky's exclusion from the Party is contemplated and Trotzky himself is no longer in Moscow.
+All this is naturally mere gossip.
+It has not occurred to anybody to prohibit comrade Trotzky's book; no single member of the C.C. has raised the question of any reprisals against comrade Trotzky.
+Reprisals, expulsion, and the like would not enlighten anybody, but would on the contrary render enlightenment more difficult and at the same time give opportunities to those brewers of confusion who would like to sow the seeds of schism in the Party, and prevent the real fundamentals of Bolshevism being explained in their differentiation from Trotzkyism; and it is this explanation which is of fundamental importance at present.